mogu-lab/probabilistic-foundations-of-ml/_sources/skills-check.md

 **Coding Environment.** We will be using [DeepNote](https://deepnote.com/) for all assignments in the course.
 DeepNote is an interactive Python environment that makes it easy to write code in small pieces, and to visualize and inspect them.
 Further, it let's you interleave your code with notes and math.
 If you're familiar with Jupyter notebooks, they are just a cloud version of a Jupyter notebook.
 If this is new to you, no problem!
 To get you started, we recommend:
 * Making an account on the [DeepNote](https://deepnote.com/) website using your Wellesley email and exploring.
 * Watching/reading some online tutorials, like [this one](https://www.youtube.com/watch?v=EW4lKlUnLGU).
+Then making cells that run code and ones with markdown formatting.
+You can find a markdown cheatsheet [here](https://www.markdownguide.org/cheat-sheet/).

 **Libraries.** We will regularly use two Python libraries throughout the course: `pandas`, used for reading in `.csv` data files and manipulating them, and `matplotlib`, used for visualizations.